 Japanese astronomer Masayuki Iwamoto discovered a new comet in late 2018.
 It’s a fast-moving comet that will be closest to Earth on February 12, 2019, at around 3:10 p.m.
 EST (20:10 UTC; translate to your time zone).
 The celestial visitor will safely pass by Earth at some 28 million miles (45 million km).
 The comet has been designated C/2018 Y1 (Iwamoto).

-By February, 2019, comet C/2018 Y1 (Iwamoto) will be travelling through space at the amazing speed of 148,093 miles per hour (238,333 km/h) or 66.2 km per second, relative to Earth.
+This comet is fast!
+Comet C/2018 Y1 (Iwamoto) is traveling through space at the amazing speed of 147,948 miles per hour (238,099 km/h) or 66 km per second, relative to Earth.

 Eddie Irizarry of the Sociedad de Astronomía del Caribe (Astronomical Society of the Caribbean) has been a NASA Solar System Ambassador since 2004.
 He loves public outreach and has published multiple astronomy articles for EarthSky, as well as for newspapers in Puerto Rico.
 He has also offered dozens of conferences related to asteroids and comets at the Arecibo Observatory.

 Asteroid 33012EddieIrizarry, a 7.8 km space rock, has been named in his honor.

 Like what you read?
 Subscribe and receive daily news delivered to your inbox.